Getting to the root of hair loss: Comprehensive evaluations drive effective treatment

 A comprehensive consultation includes reviewing your medical history at length, and we may take a sample of your blood and test it to get to the root of your hair loss.
-With accurate information and the “big picture” in hand, Dr. Mitchell can then prescribe a treatment plan that fits you perfectly.
+With accurate information and the “big picture” in hand, Dr. Hope Mitchell can then prescribe a treatment plan that fits you perfectly.
 Treatment may include:

 - Nutritional supplements

 - OTC medications, such as Minoxidil (brand name: Rogaine)

 - Prescription steroids, like oral corticosteroids and hormone modulators

 Dr. Hope Mitchell has treated a diverse array of patients through the years.
 As such, she has first-hand knowledge of conditions that tend to affect men, women, and patients with comorbidities such as thyroid conditions.
 A few of the common ways that hair loss presents itself, and common causes, include:

 - Androgenetic alopecia – Also known as “male-pattern” or “female-pattern” baldness, hair loss is characterized by well-defined thinning at the temples and near the top of the head, and thin areas across the scalp, respectively.

 - Alopecia areata – Bald patches that appear when the immune system attacks the follicles through which hair grows.

 - Telogen Effluvium – Dramatic life changes, such as pregnancy or severe illnesses, can cause around 90% of growing hairs to shift to the shedding (telogen) phase of hair growth.
 That results in excessive hair loss and may be temporary or long-lasting.